aosabook/500lines/functionalDB/chapter.md

 The main characteristics of a result are:

 1. It is built of three items, each from a different level of the index, and each passed its respective predicate.
-2. The order of items matches the index's levels structure (predicate clause are always in EAV order).
+2. The order of items matches the index's levels structure.
+(Predicate clauses are always in EAV order.)
 The re-ordering is done when applying the index's `from-eav` on the predicate clause.
 3. The metadata of the predicate clause is attached to it.

-All of this is done in the function `filter-index`
+All of this is done in the function `filter-index`.

 ````clojure
 (defn filter-index [index predicate-clauses]